Bisimilarity of diagrams: Decidability in diagrams

 \subsection{Decidability of bisimilarity}

 We start with the bisimilarity problem.
 Assume given two finitary diagrams $F$ and $G$, with domain $(\C, \leq)$ and $(\D, \preceq)$ respectively.
-The idea is to non-deterministically construct a bisimulation $R$, that is, a set of triples $(c,M,d)$ where $M$ is a matrix in reals (or rationals) satisfying the properties of a bisimulation from Section \ref{sec:bisim}.
+The idea is to non-deterministically construct a bisimulation $R$, that is, a set of triples $(c,M,d)$ where $M$ is a matrix with coefficients in real (or rational) numbers satisfying the properties of a bisimulation from Section \ref{sec:bisim}.
 The only exception is that we will not guess explicitly the matrices $M$, but a formula in the existential theory of invertible matrices that encodes the fact that there exist some matrices $M$ such that the bisimulation constructed satisfies those properties.

 Consider the algorithm \ref{alg:algo1} written in pseudo-code.
 It maintains the bisimulation $R$ and two sets $var$, encoding the variables of the formula we are constructing and $lin$, encoding its predicates.